 This guide shows how to replace the driver’s door window switch on a VW Jetta 2011–2018, also known as VW Bora.
 This window switch is also used on Volkswagen CC, GTI, Golf, Golf R, Passat, Rabit, and Tiguan.

-Use a dash trim removal tool (or flathead screwdriver) to pry out the window switch at the back.
+- Use a dash trim removal tool (or flathead screwdriver) to pry the window switch at the back.

-Use a flathead screwdriver to pry out the window switch from the plastic trim.
+- Use a flathead screwdriver to pry the window switch from the plastic trim.

-If your VW windows won't move up and down, the problem could be the window switch is faulty.
-It is essential to diagnose your car before you decide to replace the window switch.
-In some cases, a VW window may not move up and down due to a faulty window regulator, window motor, or a blown fuse.
+If your VW windows don’t move up and down, the problem could be the window switch is faulty.
+Diagnosing your car before you decide to replace the window switch is essential.
+Sometimes, a VW window may not move up and down due to a faulty window regulator, motor, or blown fuse.

 This tutorial shows that changing a VW window switch is very easy and takes less than thirty minutes.
 The average cost to change a Volkswagen window switch at a repair shop ranges from $150-$200.
 The average cost to change a Volkswagen window switch is $25-$50.

 We hope you find the Volkswagen Window Switch Replacement DIY guide helpful.
 Check these troubleshooting and repair guides for more help on your Volkswagen.